weiwenwu12/starter-hugo-research-group/content/authors/王堰阳/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-  - Researchers
+  - Graduate Students
 #  - Visitors
 ---

-王堰阳 is a graduate student of MICIS group at the Sun-Yat-Sen University.
+Yanyang Wang is a graduate student of MICIS group at the Sun-Yat-Sen University.
 His research interests include artificial intelligence, scoring model and deep learning.